Mashimash/Getting_and_Cleaning_Data/CodeBook.md

-# Code Book the Course Project
+# Code Book for the Course Project

 This code book is for data  in `tidy_data.txt` file of this repository.